crtarsorg/istinomer-proveri-me/README.md

 Open the config.cfg file and pass the following arguments to it

     [Application]
     #put any port that you wish which is not in use example 8000
     SERVER_PORT = 8000

     #put any text that you wish as a secret key, example: 'mySecretKey'
     SECRET_KEY = 'mySecretKey'

     [Mongo]

     DB_NAME = 'Mongodb'

     [Logging]
     #this will create a directory named log and a logfile errors.log in the app directory
     PATH = logs/errors.log
     LEVEL = ERROR

+Run the install.sh in your command line

     $ bash install.sh

-(this script will check whether your system consists python 2.x, if it does (if it does not, it will install python 2.7.3) then it will create a virtualenvironment with python2.7.x and inside that virtualenvironment it will install the python dependecies that are required to setup the app)
+(This script will check whether your system consists python 2.x, if it does (if it does not, it will install python 2.7.3) then it will create a virtualenvironment with python2.7.x and inside that virtualenvironment it will install the python dependecies that are required to setup the app)

 # Install the requirements and run the app:

-    $ bash install.sh
     $ bash run-debug.sh